Edenham

 July - Leaver's Service

 Children may be withdrawn from RE /collective worship for religious reasons at the wish of their parents/ carers.
-The Executive Head Teacher/Head of School will ensure that suitable provision is made for such pupils.
+The Head Teacher ensures that suitable provision is made for such pupils.